That Girl Cooks Healthy

 Notes

-• Use a food processor or pestle and mortar if you don't own a spice grinder
+• Use a food processor, the back of a spoon or a pestle and mortar if you don't own a spice grinder.

 • Store the spice blend in an glass spice jar, in a cool, dark area.